chiragsakhuja/lc3tools/docs/CLI.md

 ### Ignore Privilege
 LC-3 privilege modes may be an advanced topic that is not covered in class.
-Enabling this mode makes the simulation ignore access violation exceptions, so students and instructors can ignore them.
+Enabling this mode suppresses access violation exceptions.

 ### Log File
 Providing a log file will redirect output from the simulation to a file while